 In Philadelphia’s case, the Center City District began cleaning graffiti from street signs, emptying public trash cans, and sending out unarmed bike patrol officers during a period when city services shrank, whether due to budget cuts or political decisions by elected officials.
 Even though these enhanced efforts meant crossing the line into performing services typically the responsibility of local government, Levy says his board of directors backed the move unanimously.
 “We are in a fight for our lives in cities because of the pandemic,” he says.
 “This is our role and mission.”

 The end result has been the Center City District collecting over 90% of its annual revenue in 2020 and 2021, despite fears of a cataclysmic drop.
 The same stalwart support from businesses kept FOR Cardiff afloat.
-“We were pleasantly surprised by how high the collection rate was,” says Emily Cotterill, project manager for the BID covering the Welsh capital’s central business district (CBD).
+“We were pleasantly surprised by how high the collection rate was,” says Emily Cotterill, project manager for the BID covering the Welsh capital’s CBD.
 “It demonstrated that businesses saw the value in the BID because they were still choosing to pay in a difficult period.
 It was an investment worth making.”

 Those British BIDs that have gone through a reauthorisation process in the pandemic era have mostly fared well, with Sheffield, Nottingham, Bath, and several central London BIDs all winning their ballots.
 Only the BID serving the town centre of Basingstoke, which has fewer than 100,000 residents, failed to win reauthorisation.